davi-rodrigues/EC-Lecture-Notes-Theme-Portuguese/README.md

-To be done: I will implement a Portuguese version of this theme in this fork

 # Eye-Candy-Lecture-Notes-Theme
 This is a Eye Candy lecture note taking theme I have created for my personal course lecture notes.
 If you want to check an actual example in using this theme.
 Then you can check my [Analysis Lecture Notes](analysis_class-note.pdf).
 If you want to just view some pages of using this theme.
 Here check these pages